NEMSLinux/nems-docs/docs/basic/checkesxi.rst

 **Q:** Certain hardware elements show incorrect health/operational states, e.g. “Cooling Unit 1 Fans”:

+..
+Code-block:: console

    20190205 00:26:26

    Element Name = Cooling Unit 1 Fans

    20190205 00:26:26

    Element HealthState = 1020190205 00:26:26

    Global exit set to WARNING

 **A:** Certain server models might show false hardware alarms when these particular hardware elements were disabled in BIOS, are idle or have disabled sensors.
 From the `HP
 FAQ <https://support.hpe.com/hpsc/doc/public/display?docId=emr_na-a00053955en_us>`__:

-PR 2157501: You might see false hardware health alarms due to disabled or idle Intelligent Platform Management Interface (IPMI) sensors.
+.. note:: PR 2157501: You might see false hardware health alarms due to disabled or idle Intelligent Platform Management Interface (IPMI) sensors.
    Disabled IPMI sensors, or sensors that do not report any data, might generate false hardware health alarms.

 In this case it makes sense to ignore these elements using the -i parameter.